mnemnion/orb/doc/md/lume/lume.md

 This means, in brief:

 -  Has an `/orb` folder, which contains subdirectories with `.orb` files and no cycles\.

--  Has a =/src= folder, which contains, or will contain, sorcery files, which have the extension of the target language: `.lua` for most bridge projects, in principle, anything is supported\.
+-  Has a =/src= folder, which contains, or will contain, sorcery files, which: `.lua` for most bridge projects,

+    have the extension of the target language  in principle, anything is supported\.

 -  Has a `/doc/md` folder, which will contain markdown weaves of the source files\.